Everything You Need to Know About Venting for Successful DIY Plumbing Work

-If two fixtures are on opposite sides of a wall, they may tie into the stack with a sanitary cross; this is called a common vent and can be found on back-to-back sinks.
+If two fixtures are on opposite sides of a wall, they can tie into the stack with a sanitary cross.
+This is called a common vent and can be found on back-to-back sinks.

-When a fixture is close enough to a stack, a wet vent may be allowed by code.
-In the case of a tub that is close to a stack, its drain may empty into a pipe that also serves as a vent.
+When a fixture is close enough to a stack, a wet vent might be allowed by code.
+In the case of a tub that is close to a stack, its drain can empty into a pipe that also serves as a vent.

-For a freestanding sink code may allow a loop vent.
-If reventing is difficult and wet venting isn't allowed, you may have to install a separate vent pipe through the roof.
+For a freestanding sink, code might allow a loop vent.
+If reventing is difficult and wet venting isn't allowed, you might have to install a separate vent pipe through the roof.

 An air admittance valve (AAV) opens to let air in when waste drains, then gravity closes it to keep sewer gases from escaping back into the room.
 Codes in many localities allow these relatively new devices to take the place of vent lines.
 Depending on the size of the unit and any code restrictions, AAVs can be used to vent multiple fixtures.
 Check codes to make sure they permit AAVs.